brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 around the ``JSONDecoder`` class.
 How is the decoder instance itself customized when we provide this alternative factory?
-The answer is that its init method stores its ``parse_float`` argument on the class as an instance attribute — defaulting to Python’s built-in ``float`` type if no override was specified::
+The answer is that its initialization method stores its ``parse_float`` argument on the class as an instance attribute, defaulting to Python’s built-in ``float`` type if no override was specified::

     self.parse_float = parse_float or float